biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/Maaslin2.md

 ```

 Notice that you call functions by providing parameters (values in the the
 parentheses) as input.
-Then then (most times) return values as input.
+They then (most times) return values as input.
 You can, of course, use variables as input, or assign the returned value to
 new variables.
 Imagine two researchers individually collected sample
-measurements of the same population, and now would like to combine their data,
+measurements of the same population, and now would like to combine their data.
-they can do so with:
+They can do so with:

 ```
 > samples1 = c(3, 4, 2, 4, 7, 5, 5, 6, 3, 2)